MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Setup
 In order for this tool to work you need to download the [proof-of-concept zip file](proof-of-concept.zip), unzip it and save it to your Desktop.
-Follow the instruction in this README to run the R script, for a more detailed description of the script, download the POC-notebook.
+Follow the instruction in this README to run the R script, for a more detailed description of the script visist my Notebook at: http://rpubs.com/Savard/PoC

 Prior to running the script, you need to set your working directory to the proof-of-concept directory in RStudio.